pharnisch/Rare-Fact-Knowledge-of-Language-Models/README.md

 # Evaluating the Sample-Efficiency of Language Models for Learning Factual Knowledge (Master Thesis Project)

 This repository contains a framework to analyze the capability of a LM to learn rare fact knowledge.
+In this context, the term fact refers to commonsense or factual knowledge in the form of a subject-relation-object triple.
 The code includes pipelines to
 - i) download and clean the pre-training corpus (English Wikipedia),
 - ii) train Hugging Face transformer language models,
 - iii) estimate frequencies of facts from the knowledge bases ConceptNet, Google-RE and T-REx,